 Restore Default Settings will take your PS4 back to factory default settings.

 Not to worry, it won’t wipe your PS4 any data as it’s not a complete factory reset.
-Only the settings like the date, time etc would be reset with this option.
-It’s a good choice for you to troubleshoot some potential issues of your PS4.
+Only the settings like the date, time, etc would be reset with this option.
+It’s a good choice for you to troubleshoot some potential issues with your PS4.